Water quality

-Hayward purchases its water from SFPUC - the San Francisco Public Utilities Commission.
-Hayward's Utilities Department works closlely with SFPUC to maintain the highest standards of quality, reliability, safety, and efficiency.
+Hayward purchases water from SFPUC, the San Francisco Public Utilities Commission.
+The Hayward Utilities Department works closely with SFPUC to maintain the highest standards of quality, reliability, safety, and efficiency.

 O'Shaughnessy Dam in Yosemite National Park